-Coursework for a major in Computer and Information Science includes the following:
+Coursework for a major in computer and information science includes the following:

-- Introductory course (3 credits) CMIS 170 or CMIS - Programming language sequence (6 credits): Chosen from - PC/Java: CMIS 141 and 242 - Mac/Objective C: CMIS 115 and 215 - PC/Microsoft: CMIS 125 and 225 - Core courses (6 credits) CMIS 320 and 330 - Supplemental major courses (6 credits): Chosen from CMIS 102 (for students with no prior programming experience), 255, 310, 315, and 325 (Note: Students should take CMIS 102 before core courses and may apply it toward the computing requirement rather than toward the major.) - 400-level supplemental major courses (6 credits): Chosen from any 400-level CMIS courses (except CMIS 486A and 486B) - Required capstone course (3 credits): CMSC 495
+- Introductory course (3 credits) CMIS 170 or CMIS 111 - Programming language sequence (6 credits): Chosen from - PC/Java: CMIS 141 and 242 - Mac/Objective C: CMIS 115 and 215 - PC/Microsoft: CMIS 125 and 225 - Required core courses (6 credits) CMIS 320 and 330 - Supplemental major courses (6 credits): Chosen from CMIS 102 (for students with no prior programming experience), 255, 310, 315, and 325 (Note: Students should take CMIS 102 before core courses and may apply it toward the computing requirement rather than toward the major.) - 400-level supplemental major courses (6 credits): Chosen from any 400-level CMIS courses (except CMIS 486A and 486B) - Required capstone course (3 credits): CMSC 495

-The following course sequence outlines will fulfill all of the requirements for the BS in Computer Information Science.
+The following course sequence will fulfill all the requirements for the BS in computer information science coursework for the major is indicated by •.
 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-Students should consult an Academic Advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 74.
+Students should consult an advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 66.

-Computer and Information Science Major Courses
+Computer and Information Science Degree Courses Credits

-Λ ote: Placement te sts are required for MATH and WRTG courses.
+Λ Iote: Placement te sts may be required for MATH and WRTG courses.

 LIBS 150 Introduction to Research 1

 WRTG 101 Introduction to Writing 3

 or WRTG 101S Introduction to Writing

 MATH 103 College Mathematics 3

 or MATH 107 College Algebra

-or a highr-level math course
+or a higher-level math course

 CMIS 102 Introduction to Problem Solving and Algorithm

 Design 3

-(prerequisite for later courses; also fulfills the general education requirements in computing)
+(prerequisite for later courses; also fulfills computing requirement)

-introductory oo urses to be taken within the mat so creates ,
+intibude cory co arses to be taken within the mot so creates ,

 IFSM 201 Concepts and Applications of Information Technology 3

 or CMST 301 Digital Media and Society

-or other course to fulfill the second general education

-requirement in computing

 PHIL 140 Contemporary Moral Issues 3

-or HUMN 100 Introduction to Humanities
+or ENGL 240 Introduction to Fiction, Poetry, and Drama

-or other ARTH, ARTT, HIST, HUMN, MUSC,

-PHIL, THET, dance, literature, or foreign language

-course to fulfill the first general education requirement nt

-in arts and humanities
+or other arts and humanities course

-◆ CMIS 170 Introduction to XML 3
+♦ CMIS 170 Introduction to XML 3

 or CMIS 111 Social Networking and Cybersecurity Best Practic es

 BIOL 101 Concepts of Biology 3

 and BIOL 102 Laboratory in Biology 1

-or BIOL 103 Introduction to Biology

-or other course(s) to fulfill the general education requirement in biological and physical sciences with related laboratory
+or other biological and physical sciences lecture and laboratory course(s)

 ♦ CMIS 115 Programming in Objective-C for the Mac 3

 or CMIS 125 Programming in C#

 or CMIS 141 Introductory Programming 3

 GVPT 170 American Government 3

-or BEHS 103 Technology in Contemporary Society

-or other ANTH, BEHS, ECON, GEOG, GVPT,

-PSYC, SOCY, or eligible AASP, CCJS, GERO, or

-WMST course to fulfill the first general education

-requirement in behavioral and social sciences

-•

-WRTG 293 Introduction to Professional Writing or other course to fulfill the general education requirement in communications/writing 3

-· C) (IC 215 1 2

-♦ CMIS 215 Programming for the iPhone and iPad 3

-or CMIS 225 Developing Windows Presentation Foundation

-Applications Using C#

-or CMIS 242 Intermediate Programming

-PSYC 100 Introduction to Psychology 3

-or SOCY 100 Introduction to Sociology

-or other course to fulfill the second general education requirement in behavioral and social sciences
+or other behavioral and social sciences course

-(discipline must differ from first)

-NSCI 100 Introduction to Physical Science 3

-or other course to fulfill the general education requirement in biological and physical sciences

-HIST 142 Western Civilization II 3

-or HIST 157 History of the United States Since 1865

-or HIST 125 Technological Transformation

-or other ARTH or HIST course to fulfill the general education requirement in arts and humanities for

-historical perspective (discipline must differ from the other humanities course)

-SPCH 100 Foundations of Oral Communication 3

-or SPCH 101 Introduction to Public Speaking

-or COMM 202 Media and Society

-or other course to fulfill the general education requirement in communication, writing or speech course

-• CMIS 320 Relational Database Concepts and Applications 3
+rounuation cou 11262 (to be taken within the 11121 of Clearts) WRTG 291 Research Writing 3 or other communication/writing course ♦ CMIS 215 Programming for the iPhone and iPad 3 or CMIS 225 Developing Windows Presentation Foundation Applications Using C# or CMIS 242 Intermediate Programming PSYC 100 Introduction to Psychology 3 or SOCY 100 Introduction to Sociology or other behavioral and social sciences course (discipline must differ from first) NSCI 110 Introduction to Oceanography 3 or other biological and physical sciences lecture course 9 HIST 142 Western Civilization II 3 or HIST 157 History of the United States Since 1865 or other arts and humanities/historical perspective course (discipline must differ from other humanities course) SPCH 100 Foundations of Oral Communication or other communication, writing, or speech course 3 ♦ CMIS 320 Relational Database Concepts and Applications 3